 Certified Financial Planner Board of Standards Inc. owns the certification marks Certified Financial Planner™ and CFP® in the U.S. The ChFC® is the property of The American College, which reserves sole rights to its use, and is used by permission.

 out of the office

 Dennis is a proud husband and father.
 He and his wife, Gina, have made a commitment to the local community an integral part of their family life.
 A parent of a Boy Scout, Dennis serves as President to the Executive Board of the Minsi Trails Council.
 Dennis and Gina both helped lead a campaign to build the Reilly Children’s Hospital at Lehigh Valley Health Network as a transformational health care initiative for their community.
 He is also chair of the Investment Committee and serves on the Finance Council for the Diocese of Allentown.
-Dennis serves on the Board of Associates for the Lehigh Valley Community Foundation and is an active member of the Forum for Ethics in the Workplace and the Allentown Symphony.
+Dennis serves on the Board of Associates for the Lehigh Valley Community Foundation and is a former board member of the Forum for Ethics in the Workplace and the Allentown Symphony.
 In his spare time, Dennis enjoys playing guitar, trail running, and hiking with his family.

 If you had to describe a defining moment in your life, what would it be?